Treating addictions with Cognitive Behavioural Therapy

 - CBT acknowledges the past but also looks towards the future, meaning that whilst your old ways of thinking will be reviewed and examined, you will be doing so in order to facilitate positive change in the present

-- CBT involves the use of homework, so you can expect to do the 'work' of CBT outside your therapy sessions, applying the insight that you have gained in your daily life
+- Cognitive behavioural therapy involves the use of homework, so you can expect to do the 'work' of CBT outside your therapy sessions, applying the insight that you have gained in your daily life

 - By interrupting patterns of negative thinking with CBT, you will be able to alter the behaviours and feelings associated with those thoughts, resulting in a greater capacity for coping with stress and making healthy choices in the future